 Image credits

-Stephen Averill portrait photography by Conor Horgan
+Stephen Averill portrait provided by Stephen Averill

 Books! poster by Alexander Rodchenko and Varvara Stepanova, 1924

-U2 Boy (Alternate cover) by Island Records
+U2 Boy (Alternate cover) by Island Records provided by Stephen Averill

 Popmart stage photograph courtesy of U2

-U2 albums in order of appearance:
+U2 albums from personal collection in order of appearance:

 – Achtung Baby